 Dr. Taylor has held senior leadership roles in nearly every sector of the healthcare industry, including healthcare delivery, management, system support, financing, research, and policy.
 He has helped manage multiple successful corporate startups and significant organizational transitions.

-He is currently SVP, Transition Management for Vesto LLC, a cryptocurrency financial services platform, where he assists in Vesto’s transition to a global operating company and leads their effort to bring the platform’s speed and efficiency to financial transactions in healthcare.
-He also serves as an Advisory Partner for Morgan Stanley Expansion Capital, where he assists in reviewing and advising on venture capital funding of healthcare and health-related technology companies.
+He currently serves as an Advisor for Vesto LLC, a cryptocurrency financial services platform, where he assists in Vesto’s transition to a global operating company and aids in bringing the platform’s speed and efficiency to financial transactions in healthcare.
+He also serves as an Advisory Partner for Morgan Stanley Expansion Capital, where he assists in reviewing and making recommendations regarding venture capital funding of healthcare and health-related technology companies.

 Executive positions in insurance and managed care have included Executive Vice President and Chief Medical Officer, PacifiCare Health Systems; a company with over $4 billion in premiums and 2 million HMO members in six states at the time, including a quarter million seniors.
 In this role, Dr. Taylor also managed 8 subsidiary companies delivering specialized health and wellness services, general insurance and medical management, including a Pharmacy Benefit Management Company, Prescription Solutions.
 Prior to that, he served as Senior Vice President, EQUICOR, a large group insurer managing $5.3 billion in premiums and a full range of managed care and traditional indemnity products.
 Dr. Taylor also served as President, Corporate Health Care Management, a nationwide utilization review company; Senior Vice President and co-founder, United Medical Plans, a small multi-state HMO; and as Regional Medical Director, CIGNA Health Plans of California, a predominately staff-model HMO at the time.